wilsonliaows/docs/developing-connectors/sdk/authentication/oauth2-authentication.md

 There are two ways to match:

-- `'Unauthorized'`: The exact string matching the whole body of response
+- `"Unauthorized"`: The exact string matching the whole body of response
 - `/^\{"response":\{"error".+$/`: Regex matching the body of response

 This list is optional.
 If not defined, pseudo successful response will be treated as a successful request instead of raising exceptions.
 Note: output values of trigger and action will be affected.